apiel/zicBox/NOTE.md

 ## Pixel TODO

-- TODO rename separator to text component
-       --> create line component (maybe not event necesaary as there rect component...)
-       --> create rectangle component

-- TODO in seq component use music font to show step length
+- TODO should we move to Lua (with teal for static type) instead of dustscript --> could also use TypeScriptToLua (problem need to install npm...)

 - IDEA could we make overlapping component somehow refresh if the one under update?? :p --> should this be manual or should it be done automatically